How can I/my company sponsor one of your courses?

 Absolutely – anyone who works with the body in any capacity will benefit.

-Does Tom Myers teach all the KMI courses?
+Does Tom Myers teach all of the ATSI courses?

-Tom Myers no longer teaches KMI full-time, but has entrusted the teaching to his KMI faculty.
+Tom Myers no longer teaches ATSI full-time, but has entrusted the teaching to his ATSI faculty.
 He will drop by to give short specialized lectures at the trainings in Maine.
 For programs in other locations, he will make guest appearances at the beginning of Part One or Part Three, either live or electronically depending upon his availability.

-For the KMI Training, do I have to take the Anatomy Trains for Manual Therapists workshop if I already attended the version for Movement Therapists?
+For the ATSI Training, do I have to take the Anatomy Trains for Manual Therapists workshop if I already attended the version for Movement Therapists?

 Yes, it is mandatory that you attend the manual version of this course and no other of our course titles can be substituted.
 An Anatomy Trains Manual workshop is always offered in the same location as the training on the weekend prior to the start of Part One.